bcgov/networkpolicy-migration-workshop/README.md

 ## Migrating Custom Network Policy

 Writing custom network policy to control traffic flow between pods is by far the better approach to securing a namespace.
-The the docs linked in the **TL;DR** section above detail how to write policy; This guide is intended to be a high level overivew to better understand and convert existing NPS.
+The the docs linked in the **TL;DR** section above detail how to write policy; This guide is intended to be a high level overview to better understand and convert existing NPS to KNP.

 ### Side by Side Comparison

 The left panel of the image below shows existing NSP while the right shows it converted to KNP.
-Lets to through the differences in more details.

 ![Side by Side](images/side-by-side.png)

-Lets go through the differences in anatomy of a NSP and KNP to see how they translate:
+Lets go through the differences in anatomy of NSP and KNP to see how they translate:

 ![Side by Side 2](images/side-by-side-2.png)

 1) The **red** box shows the "header" of the YAML.
-It works just like any other OCP/k8s object definition.
+It works just like any other OCP/K8S object definition.
 The main differences being the `kind` and `apiVersion` have change.

 2) The **yellow** box illustrates the description.
 In NPS this was programmed into the Aporeto Web Control plane so one could better understand what the policy was meant to do.
-This isn't applicable in KNP, however, it's **highly recommended** one documents **why** the policy is needed; those who follow in your footsteps may not have the clear understanding of communication paths that you do.
+This isn't applicable in KNP, however, it's **highly recommended** you documents **why** the policy is needed; those who follow in your footsteps may not have the clear understanding of communication paths as you do.

 3) The **green** box illustrates the source component; this is where the communication originates.
-The NSP on the left uses label selectors to identify pods, this is the same with KNP.
+The NSP on the left uses label to identify pods as does the KNP on the right.
 The only difference being KNP uses the `podSelector` notation.

     In Aporeto NSP you would have added a `$namespace` label to specify where the pod was expected to live.
 In KNP the *deny-by-default* policy walls off your namespace; all policy builds on top of this and it is assumed pods live in the same namespace.
 If you are doing cross-namespace communication you'll need to add a `namespaceSelector` to the `from` section of the YAML.